johnperry-math/AoC2021/README.md

 to differences in algorithms and/or data structures.

 This wasn't especially hard, but it took me a long while.
-In fact, it took me 3 hours just to get to where I could start testing.
+In fact, it took 3 hours just to get to where I could start testing.
 Alas, that preceded several hours of debugging...
 But I liked it OK.

-It's interesting that the solution to Part 2 occurs in a period where there are large gaps between newly-queued elements.
+Interestingly, the solution to Part 2 occured for both the example and the input at a point where energy levels start to jump by relatively large amounts.
+This may be a side effect of some optimizations, though.

 #### Discussion of potential optimizations

-_(out of date)_
-~~The puzzle solutions complete in roughly 3 minutes, 45 seconds on my machine.
-Curiously, part 2 took much, much less time, despite seeming more complicated;
-on my machine it took only about 15 seconds!
-I have this vague memory that part 1 was much faster before I adapted it for part 2, but I am not so sure.~~

 The puzzle solutions complete in roughly 35 seconds on my machine.
-They used to take roughly 3 minutes, 45 seconds, but I realized that when an amphipod can travel to its home room, there is no point in considering other possibilities!
+They used to take roughly 3 minutes, 45 seconds, but I realized that when an amphipod can travel to its home room, there is no point in considering other possible routes for that amphipod!
-The function `Can_Travel_Home` now takes that into account, with a remarkable effect on queue size and the indicated 7-fold improvement in execution time.
+The function `Can_Travel_Home` now takes that into account, with a remarkable effect on queue size (at least a factor of 10) and the indicated 7-fold improvement in execution time.

 Previous optimizations I tried also helped,